hieud1245k/PositionDialogFragment/README.md

-# Popup
+# PositionDialogFragment

 This is an Android project developed in Kotlin and Java, using Gradle as the build system.
-The project demonstrates the use of a custom dialog fragment, `DemoFragment`, which can be positioned on the screen according to the specified `PopupAttribute`.
+The project demonstrates the use of a custom dialog fragment, `PositionDialogFragment`, which can be positioned on the screen according to the specified `PopupAttribute`.

 ## Getting Started